Bike Value Depreciation Calculator

 How much does a bicycle depreciate per year on average?

 Most bicycles lose approximately 15–20% of their value per year in the first few years of ownership, which is the rate this calculator uses.
 Higher-end bikes sometimes depreciate more slowly because there is a strong enthusiast market for quality components.
-Conversely, entry-level bikes can depreciate faster because buyers at that price point often prefer new with a warranty.
+Conversely, entry-level and basic/hybrid bikes can depreciate faster because buyers at that price point often prefer new with a warranty.

 What factors affect bicycle resale value the most?